expo/expo/docs/pages/versions/unversioned/sdk/device.md

 #### Arguments

-- **feature (_string_)** -- A string of the feature we want to know that the device has.
-Can get all available system features in `Device.getSystemFeatureAsync()`.
+- **feature (_string_)** -- The platform-specific name of the feature to check for on the device.
+You can get all available system features with `Device.getSystemFeatureAsync()`.
 See [here](<https://developer.android.com/reference/android/content/pm/PackageManager#hasSystemFeature(java.lang.String)>) to view acceptable feature strings.

 #### Returns

 Returns a Promise that resolves to a `boolean` value indicating whether the device has the specified system feature.
-On iOS and web, this would throw an `UnavailabilityError`.
+On iOS and web, this throws an `UnavailabilityError`.

 **Examples**